matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-Now, the page will respond with the basic static content, but the custom component (visible by looking at the timestamp) will get rerendered on every instance of *"my_event"*.
+Now, the page will respond with static content, but gets rerendered (visible by looking at the timestamp) whenever *"my_event"* happens.
 Awesome!

 ### Dynamic content with integrated Vue.js

+To create a custom dynamic component, create an associated file such as `app/matestack/components/dynamic/cell/component.rb`.

-We create a custom dynamic component in `app/matestack/components/dynamic/cell/component.rb`.
-Notice that we inherit from *a different class* than before: 'Component::Cell::Dynamic'
+In contrast to static components that inherit from `Component::Cell::Static`, a custom dynamic component inherits from *a different class*, `Component::Cell::Dynamic`:

 ```ruby
 class Dynamic::Cell::Component < Component::Cell::Dynamic